 - Milestones in which to complete the required goals and objectives

 When done properly, a performance improvement plan is actually a helpful tool for everyone involved!
 It allows you, as the manager, a way to understand how or why the employee is not meeting the desired potential – you might learn that the employee does not have the proper training necessary to complete the job or they aren’t feeling challenged enough on a day-to-day basis.
 It’s also important to note that a performance improvement plan should not be used as a final notice or last resort – in fact, it should not come as a surprise to the employee when you call them into the meeting to discuss the decline in performance.
+It can also result in the employee seeking help from team members, an effective way to improve team dynamics.
 In order to create success in any business environment, the lines of communication should be open so that everyone knows what’s expected of them at all times.

 So how do you create success with a performance improvement plan?
 Focus less on the parameters of the plan and more on the work environment as a whole.
 Once the employee has been alerted to areas of improvement, creating a successful environment and team is a key way to boost productivity of all employees.